tesibelda/vcstat/README.md

 * Wait for 1 minute or press enter.
 You should see lines like those in the Example output below.

-* Note that vcstat will escape querying disconnected hosts and also skip hosts for intervals_skip_notresponding_esxcli_hosts intervals if they don't respond to esxcli commands
+* Note that vcstat will escape querying not connected hosts and also skip hosts for intervals_skip_notresponding_esxcli_hosts intervals if they don't respond to esxcli commands

 # Example output